0xScratch/Crowdfunding_Dapp/README.md

 4. Push your branch to your forked repository.
 5. Open a pull request, describing the changes you made and why they should be merged.

-I appreciate your interest in improving the CrowdFunding Dapp!

 ## Contact

 React out to me through my [profile](https://github.com/Aryan9592) for any queries!